rehierl/node-tree-outliner/88-todos.md

 all open sections at hand - i.e. as an ordered list of sections.

-An algorithm only needs to know what the parent section of the next subsequent node is - then use `Section Section.parentSection`.
+An algorithm only needs to know what the parent section of the next subsequent node is - then use the `Section Section.parentSection` property -

 **TODO** -
 similar to if-then-else constructs in a programming language -